I’m a fiction author, essayist, and blogger with a passion for the intersection of language, cultural history, and literature.

 I graduated magna cum laude from University of Redlands with a degree in literature, with an emphasis on Anglo-Saxon and Scandinavian epic literature.
 My critical essay “Swords, Serpents, and Symbolic Imagery: Examining the Sigemund Passage in Beowulf” received departmental honors.
+I’m currently pursuing my master’s in history and archival studies at Claremont Graduate University.

 I frequently feature guest writers and authors on my blog, especially those that write about similar topics.
 If you’re interested in having an article featured, please contact me here.